sap-tutorials/Tutorials/tutorials/workzone-workshop1-access/workzone-workshop1-access.md

 ## Prerequisites
 To follow the trainings, the instructor will give you the following:
- - A URL to a SAP BTP subaccount used for this training.
+ - A URL to a SAP BTP subaccount used for this training
- - A user name and password for the SAP Business Technology Platform account used in this training.
+ - A user name and password for the SAP Business Technology Platform account used in this training

 ## You will learn